 PPUABA members work together to support local food pantries.
 Participants make monthly recurring, one-time, or occasional financial contributions, or help with pickup and delivery of food, or both.
 Through the generosity of the owners of Foodtown on Vanderbilt Avenue, we are able to purchase cases of fresh fruit and produce at Foodtown’s wholesale cost with no markup.
 We are VERY grateful for Foodtown’s support!!!

 - Contributors make a monetary contribution to help fund our food purchases.
 There is no minimum or maximum amount - each contributor decides how much they wish to contribute.
-Recurring monthly contributions help sustain the program but we greatly appreciate contributions on a one-time basis too!
+Recurring monthly contributions help sustain the program but we greatly appreciate contributions on a one-time or occasional basis too!
+If you are able to pledge a monthly recurring contribution, please notify Marc Gordon at email@example.com.
 Please see How to contribute... below.

-- Shopper / Deliverers participate in shopping / food pantry delivery trips of which we make 5 each month.
+- Shopper / Deliverers participate in one or more of our 5 monthly shopping / food pantry delivery trips.
 Shopper / deliverers sign up on a monthly roster for whichever date(s) they are available.
 Usually 2 people participate in each pickup and delivery – we need both a driver and a passenger / helper.
 Pickups and deliveries are usually on Monday or Friday mornings at about 9:30am and take about an hour.

 - Group coordinators solicit needs from the food pantries; set up the group’s schedule (for contributions, and for shopping / delivery trips); place orders at Foodtown in advance of each scheduled pickup; track contributions and donations; and report on activities at the monthly PPUABA meeting.